 - The ST elevation associated with acute pericarditis is diffuse and most prominent in lateral and inferior leads.

-One common axiom in emergency medicine is that ST segment elevation in an emergency department (ED) patient with chest pain should be assumed to be an acute myocardial infarction (AMI) until proven otherwise.
-Like many axioms in emergency medicine, it embodies an “assume the worst and rule it out” approach to evaluating acute symptoms.
-While such a principle concerning ST segment elevation may be cautious and prudent, it is only one factor to consider when assessing patients with chest pain.
-The physician is also aware of the patient’s history, physical exam findings, and other features of the electrocardiogram (ECG) when determining the potential cause of ST segment elevation.
-In fact, the majority of ST segment elevation seen in ED patients with chest pain is not due to AMI.1 Thus it is important for emergency physicians to have an understanding of the differential diagnosis of ST segment elevation.
+One common adage in emergency medicine is that ST-segment elevation in a patient with chest pain should be considered an acute myocardial infarction (AMI) until proven otherwise.
+Like many axioms in emergency medicine, it embodies an “assume the worst and rule it out” approach to patient evaluation.
+While such a principle concerning ST-segment elevation may be prudent, the electrocardiogram (ECG) is only one factor to consider when assessing patients with chest pain.
+A patient’s history, physical examination findings, and other features of the ECG must be considered when determining the cause of ST-segment elevation.
+In fact, the majority of ST-segment elevations seen in emergency department (ED) patients with chest pain are not the result of AMI.1 Thus, it is important for EM physicians to have an understanding of the differential diagnosis of ST-segment elevation.

-The mechanism by which ST segment elevation occurs in an AMI is not completely elucidated;3 however, it is clear that ST elevation occurs reliably with transmural and subepicardial myocardial infarctions.
-In a classic study conducted in 1960, ST segment elevation was described as an “injury current,”4 after observing its presence in a canine myocardium after ligating its supplying coronary artery.
-In this experiment, the injured myocardium displayed simultaneous areas of depolarized and repolarized tissue, which resulted in ST elevation.
-A competing theory suggests that the surface of injured myocytes becomes more negative, inducing a positive charge in the surrounding (uninjured) myocytes, which produces elevation.5 Regardless of the mechanism, the final common pathway for all theories of why ST elevation occurs is due to an irregularity in repolarization.
+The mechanism by which ST-segment elevation occurs in an AMI is incompletely understood; however, what is known is that ST elevation occurs reliably with transmural and subepicardial myocardial infarctions.3 In a classic study conducted in 1960, ST-segment elevation was described as an “injury current,” after observing its presence in a canine myocardium after ligating its supplying coronary artery.4 In this experiment, the injured myocardium displayed simultaneous areas of depolarized and repolarized tissue, which resulted in ST elevation.
+A competing theory suggests that the surface of injured myocytes becomes more negatively charged, inducing a positive charge in the surrounding (uninjured) myocytes, which produces ST elevation.5 Regardless of the mechanism, the final common pathway for ST elevation is the irregularity in repolarization.

-There are many conditions that alter repolarization, and therefore can produce ST elevation, but which are not due to an acute MI.
-The purpose of this article is to discuss several disorders that can produce ST segment elevation and mimic a STEMI.
-These conditions can be remembered through the use of the “ELEVATION” mnemonic: Early repolarization, Left bundle branch block, Electrolytes, Ventricular enlargement, Aneurysm, Thailand (representative of South Asia, where Brugada syndrome has the highest reported incidence), Inflammation (myopericarditis), and Non-thrombotic vasospasm.
+There are other conditions that alter repolarization and produce ST elevation but are not STEMI.
+The purpose of this article is to discuss several of these STEMI mimics, and to help make them memorable with the “ELEVATION” mnemonic: Early repolarization, Left bundle branch block, Electrolytes, Ventricular enlargement, Aneurysm, Thailand (representative of South Asia, where Brugada syndrome has the highest reported incidence), Inflammation (myopericarditis), Osborn (J) waves, and Non-thrombotic vasospasm.

-Historically, ECGs with early repolarization patterns have been regarded as a benign variant associated with persistent ST segment elevation in individuals with no evidence of cardiac disease.
+Historically, ECGs with an early repolarization pattern have been regarded as a benign variant associated with persistent ST-segment elevation in individuals with no evidence of cardiac disease.
 (See Figure 1.)
-In addition to ST segment elevation, slurring or notching on the downstroke of a dominant R wave is common.
-Early repolarization was initially associated with young healthy athletes,6 but is increasingly found in a wider variety of individuals.
-The dramatic appearance of ST segment in multiple contiguous leads results in early repolarization being cited as the most common caused of false-positive catheterization laboratory activations in patients without elevated cardiac biomarkers.7 Over the years, different authors have used different criteria for the diagnosis of early repolarization.
-In an effort to provide consistency, in 2015, Hancock et al proposed three criteria8 that are required for the diagnosis of benign early repolarization:
+In addition to ST-segment elevation, slurring or notching on the downstroke of a dominant R wave is common.
+Early repolarization was initially associated with young healthy athletes, but increasingly is found in a wider variety of individuals.6 The dramatic appearance of ST segment in multiple contiguous leads results in early repolarization being cited as the most common cause of false-positive catheterization laboratory activations in patients without elevated cardiac biomarkers.7 Over the years, different authors have used different criteria for the diagnosis of early repolarization.
+To provide consistency, in 2015, Hancock et al proposed three criteria that are required for the diagnosis of benign early repolarization:8

 Figure 1.
 Early Repolarization